 Specific additional stress tests are run where deemed appropriate, for example in relation to geography, sector or employer.
-Management also produce additional mortgage stress tests on the forward projections contained within the final year of the 3 year plan to further enhance the monitoring of such exposures in stress environments.
+Management also produce stress tests on the forward projections contained within the Corporate Plan.

 In risk management terms, the results of the mortgage stress tests inform the Society's capital position, allow management and the Board to evaluate if risk appetite is set appropriately and feed into the corporate planning process.